krups/iss-software/tools/README.md

 To plot the data in a set of Iridium packets, first run the build script with ```sh build.sh``` which creates the directory ```bin``` and compiles the two helper programs.
 The necessary source for these two programs is in the ```src/``` directory and only rely on standard C++ header libraries.

+To use the plotting utilility, a working python3 environment is needed with several common data analysis packages installed including:
+- numpy
+- matplotlib
+- scipy (for median filtering implementation)

 ### Decompressing and decoding packets